EarthToAbigail/WannaKnow/README.md

  displayed at the top, alongside a simple legend with basic usage and colour explanation.

-Below is the connections window, users can flip through rows of connections by using the keys `'a', 's', 'd'`.
+Below is the connections window, users can flip through rows of connections by using the keys `'a', 's', 'd','w','z'`.
 The `'x'` character returns to display the first results.

 On the right, all the processes are listed along with their `pid` number as well as the parent process name and pid.
 The parent processes are listed in white.
 The main processes are colour coded: `red` when it's ran as *root*, cyan (or light blue) when it's running as the current user and yellow for any